materialsproject/pymatgen/docs/index.rst

 to install pymatgen with most of the dependencies set up.
 Otherwise, the latest stable source can be downloaded at the `PyPI`_ site as well.
-Note that you may need to *install numpy before installing pymatgen as numpy's distutils is needed to compile the spglib library used for symmetry analysis*.
+Note that you may need to *install numpy before installing pymatgen as numpy's distutils is needed to compile the spglib extension used for symmetry analysis*.

 Developmental version
 ---------------------